q0de/findalocalpro/docs/PRD-neighborhood-demand-engine.md

 - Competitors get repeatedly recommended in neighborhood conversations.
 - Owners do not have a simple weekly view of what happened locally.

 Most contractors do not have time to monitor all of this.
-Agencies sell SEO, ads, or review management separately, but small local operators often need a simple, practical “watch the neighborhood and tell me where the money is” service.
+Agencies sell SEO, ads, or review management separately, but small local operators often need a simple, practical ‚Äúwatch the neighborhood and tell me where the money is‚Äù service.

 ---